apache/doris/docs/en/administrator-guide/config/fe_config.md

 MasterOnly：true

 Default number of waiting jobs for routine load and version 2 of load ， This is a desired number.
-In some situation, such as switch the master, the current number is maybe more than desired_max_waiting_jobs
+In some situation, such as switch the master, the current number is maybe more than desired_max_waiting_jobs.

 ### yarn_config_dir